 The SHAKEN specification provides guidance to originating SPs on how they can satisfy the TN-legitimacy condition in order to provide full attestation for call scenarios where the OSP does not have a direct UNI relationship with the end user or other VoIP entity, or where the OSP is not the TNSP.
 For example, the OSP could establish the legitimacy of the calling TN as part of the service level agreement with the end user or other VoIP entity, or it could obtain the necessary TN assignment information from the TNSP using some “out-of-band” mechanism.

 However, these mechanisms often have shortcomings.
 The service level agreement approach may be unworkable in practice due to a low level of trust between the OSP and customer.
 Or, the OSP may have no relationship with or knowledge of the TNSP.
-The TNSP itself may not know the identity of the end user or other VoIP entity that was ultimately assigned the TN (consider the case where the TNSP assigns the TN to a reseller, who then assigns the TN to one of the reseller’s customers).
+The TNSP itself may not know the identity of the end user or other VoIP entity that was ultimately authorized the use of the TN (consider the case where the TNSP assigns the TN to a reseller, who then provides the TN to one of its customers).
 In customer-of-customer scenarios the OSP doesn’t even know the entity originating the call (i.e., the end user or other VoIP entity) making it difficult to “have a direct authenticated relationship with the indirect calling entity”.
 And finally, the ad-hoc and non-automated nature of some of these mechanisms may incur a large administrative overhead for the participating parties (e.g., the overhead required to establish relationships between otherwise unrelated providers) and could make full attestation non-viable in a number of enterprise scenarios.

 The delegate mechanism defined in this specification addresses these shortcomings by providing an automated, protocol-based mechanism that provides an end user or other VoIP entity with the ability to create and sign a PASSporT on its calls using a set of credentials in the form of an asymmetric cryptography key pair associated with a delegate certificate that is specific to the telephone number resources that end user or other VoIP entity is authorized to use.